jamestomasino/labs.tomasino.org/content/post/contract-based-dependency-management.md

 This is not a theoretical possibility.
 It happens with some regularity across ecosystems.
 The codification of SemVer as a pattern for major/minor versioning is an attempt to minimize these discrepancies by putting rules in place for what changes constitute various version changes.
 These rules are not programmatic, but mental.
-They are rules for the author to consider and follow and therefore as predictable and reliable as any given programmer might be.
+They are rules for the author to consider and follow and therefore as predictable and reliable as any given programmer might be, no more, no less.

 I envision a different model that could exist in place of these human-named version numbers.
 I envision a system to manage dependencies based upon the needs of code itself, leveraging essential programming tooling, and machine